leaktk/docs/ARCHITECTURE.md

 ### PwnedAlert Daemon

-The PwnedAlert Daemon manages all of the other process and acts as a message broker.
-It routes traffic handles the logs and keeps everything going.
+The PwnedAlert Daemon manages all of the other process, acts as a message broker, and handles logging.

 ### Scanner Pool